m-hejrati/Food-Reservation-System/README.md

 ### Test APIs

-* To register new user, send a post request with username, password, password2, email, first_name and last_name to below address:
+* To register new user, send a POST request with username, password, password2, email, first_name and last_name to below address:
 (notice that username and email must be unique.)

 ```
 http://localhost:8000/auth/register/
 ```

-* To login send a post request with username and password:
+* To login send a POST request with username and password:
 ```
 http://localhost:8000/auth/login/
 ```